• Blog

 What Is Duty Drawback?

-Duty drawback refers to the reimbursement of specific duties, taxes, and fees paid when goods are imported, which can be claimed back when those goods are exported or destroyed.
-This mechanism allows you to recover a significant portion of the customs taxes, duties, and other fees you initially paid, effectively reducing the cost of your imports.
+Duty drawback is the reimbursement of specific duties, taxes, and fees paid on imported goods, which can be claimed back when those goods are either exported or destroyed.
+By recovering a significant portion of these initial costs, companies can effectively reduce the cost of their imports.

 The concept of duty drawback has been around since the Tariff Act of 1789, but the program has undergone various amendments over the years to adapt to changing trade environments and economic needs.
 Today, it serves as a crucial financial tool for exporters, importers, and manufacturers to optimize their operational costs.